 View and edit related records, photos, and files

-If a layer has related records, those attributes can also be viewed and edited by users with the correct privileges.
+If a layer has related records, those attributes can also be viewed by users with the correct privileges.
+If the layer is a hosted feature layer, related records can also be edited.
 You will see these related records represented as columns with italicized headers on the right side of the table.

-You can also view any related photos or other files for an attribute or add additional photos and files if you have privileges to edit the layer.
+You can view any related photos or other files for an attribute or add additional photos and files if you have privileges to edit the layer and attachments are enabled on the layer.

 Do any of the following to view and edit related records, photos, or files: